 |"Larissa", 62,5% Chianina cow|

-We also went to Pöppelsche, where there was a herd composed of Taurus crosses and usual Heck cattle.
+We also went to Pöppelsche (not one of the ABU's herd), where there was a herd composed of Taurus crosses and usual Heck cattle.
 One of the bulls also was Lidia-influenced.
 This herd shares the reserve with some beautiful Exmoor Ponies.

 |Lidia-influenced bull and usual Heck cattle at Pöppelsche|